aldenkane/cv2TermProject/README.md

 Spurious matches still occur due to the relatively little amount of information held in a keypoint descriptor.
 Future work with keypoint descriptors should focus on:

--Composing the SIFT and CNN-descriptor libraries of fewer, but higher strength descriptors (openCV keypoint objects have strength associated with them), as this would give better separation in the feature space of knn matchers for feature descriptors
+-Composing the SIFT and CNN-descriptor libraries of fewer, but higher strength descriptors (openCV keypoint objects have strength associated with them), as this would give better separation in the feature space of knn matchers for feature descriptors and lead to fewer spurious matches
 -Training a new triplet network for CNN-based keypoint descriptors, customized to the task of object detection.
 I elected to use Balntas et al's open source code here, as creating and training a new model here would have required a massive annotation task of ground-truthing patch pairs on object images.
 This extended past the scope of the project, but would likely yield better results

 --------------------